John Wayne Sace

 John Wayne Sace (born May 9, 1989) is a former Filipino character actor and dancer.
 He first rose to prominence from being a former child actor to a teen idol.

-Personal life

-Sace was raised by his grandparents while his immediate family is residing in the United States.
-Sace was once separated from his non-showbiz wife but later reunited, with whom he has three children.

-Career
+Biography

 Sace was a member of ABS-CBN network's talent label, Star Magic.
 He started off as a child actor and later became a member of the defunct ASAP boy dance group AnimE along with Rayver Cruz, Rodjun Cruz, Mhyco Aquino, Sergio Garcia, Emman Abeleda and Mico Aytona.
-His also starred in several soap operas before acting career tapered off in the 2010s.
+He had also starred in several soap operas before his acting career tapered off in the 2010s.